 The separated parents, Christina told volunteers at Casa de Paz, would sing and pray together, and tell each other their stories, though some of the guards didn’t like the noise.
 Christina flipped the Bible open to her favorite passage, Psalm 91.
 “I will say of the Lord, he is my refuge and my fortress, my God, in whom I trust.”

 Julia says she talked to God constantly.
 “Day and night.
 And he listened to me and he strengthened me, because there in Yuma, he told me I was going to get out.”

 While picking out new clothes and clothes for her kids, Julia collapsed, sobbing.
 She couldn’t believe it: “Today is that day," she said.

 Asked to verify the conditions that Julia and Christina described, a spokesman from Immigration and Customs Enforcement sent the following statement: “ICE takes very seriously the health, safety and welfare of those in our care.
 The agency is committed to ensuring that those in our custody reside in safe, secure, and humane environments and under appropriate conditions of confinement.”
 The spokesman wrote that ICE ensures sufficient nutrition and adheres to all federal requirements for safety and well-being.

-But Lockwood says that she has heard the same stories of trauma and maltreatment from every client.
+But the FPG associate says that she has heard the same stories of trauma and maltreatment from every client.
 It’s unlikely, she says, that they are making this up.
 “These are women that have no education that come from incredibly rural parts of the world,” she says.